 Work to integrate the new avionics were conducted with extensive support from the Project Team of the Malaysian Air Force, which was permanently based in Moscow.
 The offset part of the Malaysian contract provides for the establishment of a service center for Russian-made airplanes in the country, as well as support in implementation of the national space program.

-The ceremony of the two airplanes’ roll-out took place at the Irkutsk Aviation Plant on May 24, 2007.
 In June 2007, the first pair of produced fighters were delivered by direct flights on board an An-124-100 Ruslan heavy ramp freighter to Gong Kedak airbase (Terengganu) on the shores of the South China Sea.

 Su-30MK for the Chinese Air Force (Su-30MKK)